App version: 0.1.0

 Loan Purpose Was Off Limits

 You can use a personal loan for almost any reason, but each lender may have restrictions on personal loan uses.
 For example, the loan terms might stipulate that you can’t use the loan to pay for business expenses.
-Your lender will ask you what you intend to use the loan for, and if your purpose falls outside what they allow, you may be denied for a personal loan.
+Your lender will ask you what you intend to use the loan for, and if your purpose falls outside what they allow, you may be denied a personal loan.

-Tried to Borrow too Much
+Tried to Borrow Too Much

 Missing Paperwork